satra/NiPyPe-Paper/nipype_paper.rst

 sections: 1) preprocessing and 2) modelling.
 The first one deals with cleaning data from confounds and noise and the second one fits a model to the cleaned data based on the experimental design.
-The preprocessing stage in this Workflow will consist of only two steps: realignment and smoothing.
-For realignment (motion correction achieved by coregistering all volumes to the mean) and smoothing (convolution with 3D Gaussian kernel) we will use the SPM implementation.
-Definition of appropriate nodes can be found in Listing defining\_nodes.
-Inputs (such as register\_to\_mean) of nodes are accessible through the inputs property.
+The preprocessing stage in this Workflow will consist of only two steps: 1) motion correction (aligns all volumes in a functional run to the mean realigned volume) and 2) smoothing (convolution with a 3D Gaussian kernel).
+We use SPM Interfaces to define the processing Nodes.
-Upon setting any input its type is verified to avoid errors during the execution.

 realign = pe.Node(interface=spm.Realign(), name="realign")